ReachableCEO/StartupStarterPackage/CommonBoilerplate/profInterest.md

 #Profit Interests

+## Introduction

+The Profits Interest Units below are issued to Party on the terms and conditions set forth in this Agreement.

+Party shall make no Capital Contribution to the Company in connection with the Profits Interest Units issued hereunder and, as a result, Parties Capital Account balance in the Company immediately after their receipt of the Profits Interest Units shall be equal to zero.

+Notwithstanding anything to the contrary contained in the LLC Agreement or set forth herein, with respect to the rights of Party related to, in respect of and in connection with the Company, Board Of Directors and other Members, Party and the Profits Interest Units owned thereby shall have only a right to share in or be allocated Net Profits and Net Losses and receive or share in distributions of the Company as set forth in the Agreement.

+Party agrees to execute a counterpart signature page to the Agreement, in the form attached hereto and shall thereupon become a Member as of the Effective Date.

+The Profits Interest Units acquired pursuant to this Agreement shall be fully subject to the terms and conditions contained in this Agreement, and Party hereby acknowledges that Participant has read and understands the terms and conditions contained therein.

 ## Prohibition on Transfer of Profits Interest Units

 The Profits Interest Units acquired pursuant to this Agreement may not be transferred,